Bukuo/BernBot/README.md

 > [!NOTE]
 > This is not a bot that you should use, things could not work at all.
 It is just a personal project of mine.

+> [!WARNING]
+> This bot is not hosted online, but only on my computer when I can.
+It will not be active 24/7.

 Invite the bot in your server with [this link](https://bit.ly/BukuoBotLink).

 ## Commands